Specific Charge Of The Electron

 • Thomson's Cathode Ray Tube Experiment: J.J.
 Thomson's pioneering work using cathode ray tubes provided the first estimation of e/m.
 By applying electric and magnetic fields to a beam of electrons, he measured their deflection and calculated the ratio of their charge to mass.
 This experiment, while relatively simple in its design, laid the foundation for future, more refined measurements.
 The limitations included the relatively low accuracy achievable with the technology of the time.

 • Spectroscopic Techniques: Modern spectroscopic methods provide incredibly accurate measurements of the electron's specific charge.
-These techniques utilize the interaction between electromagnetic radiation and electrons to determine their properties, including their charge and mass.
+These techniques use the interaction between electromagnetic radiation and electrons to determine their properties, including their charge and mass.
 By analyzing the emitted or absorbed radiation, researchers can calculate e/m with extremely high precision.
 This approach benefits from advancements in spectroscopic technologies and provides the most accurate values to date.

 The Significance of the Specific Charge: Implications and Applications